Aroldis Chapman: 2014 season

 During a spring training game against the Kansas City Royals on March 19, 2014, Chapman was struck in the head by a line drive from Salvador Pérez.
 The spring-training game between the Reds and the Royals was ended at that point with Kansas City leading 8–3.
 Chapman underwent surgery to fix a skull fracture above his left eye.
 A metal plate was inserted into his head to stabilize the fracture.

 Chapman began the 2014 season on the 15-day disabled list.
 He was activated from the disabled list on May 10.
 Chapman recorded his 100th save against the Arizona Diamondbacks on July 29, 2014, becoming the eighth-fastest pitcher to reach the milestone.
 In the 20-pitch appearance, Chapman threw 15 fastballs, all of which were above 100 mph.
+On September 23, 2014, Chapman recorded his 100th strikeout in his 51st inning pitched of the season, making him the fastest pitcher ever to reach that milestone.
 In 54 appearances, Chapman produced 106 strikeouts with 36 saves going 0–3 with an ERA of 2.00.

 2015 season

 Chapman and the Reds agreed to a one-year, $8.05 million contract on February 13, 2015.
 Chapman was selected to the 2015 MLB All-Star Game.
 He pitched a scoreless ninth inning and struck out the side on 14 pitches, 12 of which were recorded at 100 mph or greater.
-His fastest pitch in 2016 was 103.9 mph, best in MLB.
+His fastest pitch in 2015 was 103.9 mph, best in MLB.
 His four-seam fastball had the highest average speed of any MLB pitcher's pitches in 2015, at 100.0 mph.
 In the 2015 season, Chapman made 65 relief appearances with a 4–4 record, a 1.63 ERA, and 33 saves.

-New York Yankees
+New York Yankees (2016)

 On December 28, 2015, Chapman was traded to the New York Yankees.
 Cincinnati received four minor league players including right-handed pitchers Caleb Cotham and Rookie Davis, and infielders Eric Jagielo and Tony Renda in the exchange.
 On January 11, 2016, manager Joe Girardi named Chapman the team's new closer.
 He avoided arbitration on February 12, 2016, by agreeing to a one-year contract worth $11.325 million.

 MLB suspended Chapman for the first 30 games of the season due to an off-season personal conduct policy violation related to domestic violence.
 He made his first appearance for the Yankees on May 9, 2016, striking out two and allowing a run as the Yankees won 6–3 over the Kansas City Royals.
 On July 18 against the Orioles, Chapman threw for 105 mph twice in the top of the ninth inning, averaging 103.2 mph with his fastball.

+The triumvirate of Betances, Chapman, and Miller became known by fans as "No Runs–D.M.C.", owing to the relievers' dominance of opposing hitters.